The Highest Credit Scores Explained

 If you suddenly start missing payments, your score will be seriously affected.
 Paying bills on time can contribute to more than a third of your scoring, so you will take a big hit if you miss a payment.

-To avoid this, it is a good idea to set up automatic payments on your account.
+Setting up automatic payments on your account is a good idea to avoid this.
 This will prevent forgetfulness, causing a lot of damage to your creditworthiness.

 Getting Outside Help to Get Higher Credit Scores

-While articles such as this help get better credit scores, some people need extra assistance.
-If your credit scores are awful, you might need the help of a credit repair company.
+While articles like this help get better credit scores, some people need extra assistance.
+If your credit scores are awful, you might need the use of a credit repair company.

 For others who have a more modest credit issue, you might want to try a company such as Credit Karma.
 Credit Karma can best be described as a credit improvement company.
 They provide you with the knowledge to make the right credit decisions.

 Unfortunately, so many people make mistakes when it comes to credit choices.
-For example, if you asked most people, they would probably think closing a credit card will lead to a higher credit score.
-Nope, not the case.
+For example, if you asked most people, they would probably think closing a credit card would lead to a higher credit score.
+Nope, that is not the case.

-Credit Karma makes things simple by showing you what impact your credit decisions will have on your score.
+Credit Karma makes things simple by showing how your credit decisions will impact your score.
 In a nutshell, they make getting a good credit score easier.
 Credit scores can be increased quickly when you follow their advice.

 Credit scores used for mortgages are strictly FICO and VantageScore.